Investors following a company may want to look at the assets portion since the assets represent the future economic benefits of the company.

 References and Credits

-1. Financial figures in all charts above were obtained and referenced from financial statements available in GM Annual and Quarterly Results.
+1. All financial figures in this article were obtained and referenced from GM’s financial statements which are available in GM Annual and Quarterly Results.